sunfounder/picar-x/docs/source/index.rst

 Ezblock Studio is a development platform developed by SunFounder designed for beginners to lower the barriers to getting started with Raspberry Pi.
 It has two programming languages: Graphical and Python, and available on almost all different types of devices.
 With Bluetooth and Wi-Fi support, you can download code, remote control a Raspberry Pi, on Ezblock Studio.

-If you want to program in Python, then you will need to learn some basic Python programming skills and basic knowledge of Raspbeer Pi OS.
+If you want to program in Python, then you will need to learn some basic Python programming skills and basic knowledge of Raspberry Pi OS.